INTERTEC's cabinet manufacturing capability is very diverse, and includes standard and custom designs.

 For more than 50 years, Intertec's glass fibre-reinforced polyester (GRP) turnkey enclosures have proven to be the ideal solution for protecting field-based equipment and instrumentation.

-Nexen Petroleum's Golden Eagle Area Development (GEAD) project includes development of the Golden Eagle and Peregrine (formerly Pink) fields in blocks 20/1, 20/1N and 14/26a of the North Sea, approximately 110km north-east of Aberdeen, UK.
-The water depth in the region is between 89m and 139m.
+Nexen Petroleum's Golden Eagle Area Development (GEAD) project includes the development of the Golden Eagle and Peregrine (formerly Pink) fields in blocks 20/1, 20/1N and 14/26a of the North Sea, approximately 110km north-east of Aberdeen, UK.

 Discovered in July 2000, Kashagan was described as the largest field found in the past 30 years, the largest outside of the Middle East, with a projected output close to that of the Ghawar field in Saudi Arabia.